cl-tim/signata-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the Signata Project documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**Signata** is a Decentralized Identity project for smart contract-based blockchains.

+This documentation will provide

+See :doc:`contracts` for smart contract addresses.

+See :ref:`identity` for details on how identity lifecycle is managed.

+See :ref:`integrations` for implementation details on integrations with the Signata platform.

+See :ref:`DAO` for details on governance for the project.

+See :ref:`chains` for implementation-specific differences between blockchains that Signata is deployed on.

+See :ref:`risk` for information on the Risk Oracle solution.

 .. note::

-   This project is under active development.
+   This project is under active development and smart contracts may be changed at any time.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   contracts
+   identity
+   integrations
+   DAO
+   chains
+   risk